 The update is expected to cost approximately $453,000.
 An FAA grant will fund $408,000, while a WSDOT grant will fund $22,500.
 A Pierce County local match will fund the remaining $22,500.

 The plan includes the following narrative report chapters used to document findings and decisions made during the planning process.
 Narrative chapters (working papers) will be uploaded to this webpage following review by Pierce County, the Federal Aviation Administration (FAA), and the Washington State Department of Transportation (WSDOT).

 The Master Plan Advisory Committee (MPAC) – made up of representatives from the aviation community, businesses, local and state government and more – will participate in working sessions throughout the process to develop recommendations.
 Pierce County's consultant - Mead & Hunt - will provide a presentation, and then lead a discussion with the MPAC members.
 The meetings are located at the Thun Field Airport at the Civil Air Patrol building, 16915 103rd Ave.
 E. in Puyallup.

 Meeting 1: Introduced the master plan project team and stakeholders, and provided an opportunity for an on-site tour of PLU Airport Facilities.
 The meeting was held Wednesday, September 27, 2017, from 2-4 p.m.

 Meeting 2: Established the MPAC strategic vision for the master plan, reviewed preliminary findings, and identify factors important to developing the aviation demand forecasts.
-The meeting was held Monday, October 17, 2017 from 2-4 p.m.
+Meeting held Monday, October 17, 2017 from 2-4 p.m.

 Meeting 3: Review inventory findings, and discuss forecast and initial airfield alternatives considerations.
 This is an important meeting for starting to formulate a plan direction.
-The meeting is Monday, January 8 from from 1:30-3:30 p.m.
+Meeting held Monday, January 8 from from 1:30-3:30 p.m.